skalenetwork/skale-consensus/docs/consensus-spec.md

 Once the `receiving node` receives the `block proposal`, it will sign a `Data Availability Signature` and pass it to the `sending node`.

 Once the `sending node` collects `DA signatures` from `2/3` of nodes, it will merge the signatures into a `DA proof`.
 The `DA proof` proves that the proposal has been widely distributed over the network.

+### 3.5.4 Block proposal phase (optimized consensus)

+For optimized consensus only the `previos winner` will form and broadcast a proposal, and collect a `DA proof` for it.

 ### 3.5.5 DA broadcast phase